cdli-gh/cdli-gh.github.io/pages/guide/guide_overview.md

 ### Workflow

 1. Export raw ATF from the CDLI
-Manually export ATF of texts to annotate from the CDLI database.
+Manually export ATF of texts for annotation from the CDLI database.
 This can be done by doing a search at <http://cdli.ucla.edu/search> and clicking on "download" after the results appear.

 2. Convert texts to pseudo-CoNLL for morphological annotation
 Use the Python script X to prepare a tokenized and CoNLL-style version of the textual information to facilitate morphological annotation.

 3. Morphological annotation
 Manually annotate morphology and subject, direct and indirect object dependencies in the files.
-(See below for more details)
+(See below for more details.)

 4. Conversion to full annotations set in CoNLL-U Format
 Using the X Python script, convert the new annotations to the fuller version that will be used by subsequent processes.